tw1zr99/efym.net/content/posts/how-i-manage-this-website/index.md

 The script has comments at the beginning of each section, so it should be fairly easy to identify exactly how I accomplish the tasks mentioned before (provided the reader is familiar with **bash**).

 Another thing I wanted to have automatically generated based on the current available posts is an **RSS** feed.
-I personally use **RSS** all the time to keep up with various news, videos, etc. I think **RSS** is very understimated nowadays but since I use it I wanted my site to prioritize it.
+I personally use **RSS** all the time to keep up with various news, videos, etc. I think **RSS** is very underestimated nowadays but since I use it I wanted my site to prioritize it.
 So the **deploy-site** wrapper script also generates an **RSS** feed and adds links to it at the top of the **blogindex.html** page and in the "Recent articles" section in the **index.html** page.
 The **RSS** feed links point here: [https://efym.net/feed](/feed) and can be accessed with any available client.

 After all those things are done, the script rebuilds the site files using **ssg** then prompts me whether I'd like to **rsync** the `dst` directory straight to the server hosting the website on the Internet, usually I'll run the script many times before I actually upload the work I've done.